 Table 2 highlights South Africa's share of the total world reserves of selected minerals.
-South Africa is a veritable storehouse of strategic metals.
+Southern Africa is a veritable storehouse of strategic metals.
 Consider the case of chromium (sometimes called chrome).
-It is used to harden steel. and mixtures of chromium are used in armor plate for ships, tanks, safes, and the cutting edges of highspeed machine tools.
+It is used to harden steel, and mixtures of chromium are used in armor plate for ships, tanks, safes, and the cutting edges of high-speed machine tools.
 The average jet engine contains 5000 pounds of the metal.
 Europe and Japan have no domestic sources of chromium, and U.S. import reliance amounts to about 90 percent of domestic consumption.
-South Africa is the number one supplier of chromium and other major strategic minerals: antimony (which strengthens lead), manganese (important industrial metal which removes impurities and platinum strengthens steel), (valuable heavy metal which resists heat and is used to speed up chemical reactions), and vanadium (which resists attacks by chemicals and whose alloys do not rust, also conducts heat rapidly and can be used to toughen other metals).
+Now Table 3 shows what percentage of total U.S. consumption of chromium and four other strategic metals is met by imports from South Africa.
+The numbers speak for themselves.

 But import dependency is not the only issue here.
 Fabulous profits have been reaped in the mining, smelting, and refining of these resources.
 From the 1960s through the mid-1970s, U.S. investments in mining and smelting grew rapidly.
 In the 1968-73 period, this investment grew at an annual rate of 15 percent, compared to 5 percent for the rest of Africa.
-Table 3 provides some explanation for the robustness of this growth in the expansionary phase of the postwar spiral.
-Rates of return ranged between 20 and 43 percent over a twenty-year period.
+Table 4 provides some explanation for the robustness of this growth in the expansionary phase of the postwar spiral, Rates of return ranged between 20 and 43 percent over a twenty-year period.
 In the mid-1970s, Union Carbide opened a chrome refinery in South Africa.
-In 1976, all but about 10 percent of Union Carbide's African workers earned less than a minimum health and decent living standard for a typical South African family.
-In 1976, mineworkers in the United States were earning on average almost six times the average wage of black workers employed by Union Carbide in South Africa.
+In 1976. all but about 10 percent of Union Carbide's African workers earned less than a minimum health and decent living standard for a typical South African family.
+In 1976, mineworkers in the United States were earning on average almost six times the average wage of black workers employed by Union Carbide in South Africa.6

 Capital is always eager to exploit cost advantages.
-And in the postwar period, the increased demand for raw materials, given the exhaustion of domestic supplies and new industrial requirements, heightened the search for mineral resources, while advances in international transport rendered overseas investment even more profitable.
+And in the postwar period. the increased demand for raw materials. given the exhaustion of domestic supplies and new industrial requirements, heightened the search for mineral resources, while advances in international transport rendered overseas investment even more profitable.
 On the foundation of superexploitation, it was possible for a time to obtain high profits from such raw materials investments and to pass on benefits in the form of lower input costs to other capitals using these materials.
 Furthermore, one of the specific features of the postwar alliance erected on the ashes of World War 2 is its highly integrated economic character.
-Thus West Germany and Japan, both heavily dependent on imported raw materials, oriented economic development to a new spatial configuration of capital that included, importantly, wider access to Third World raw materials (Japan obtains about 50 percent of its chrome from South Africa and Zimbabwe).
-Cheap raw materials were an essential ingredient of the postwar boom.
-The story is etched, in part, deep in the veins of the South African mines, if not in the veins of the black mine laborers.
+Thus West Germany and Japan, both heavily dependent on imported raw materials, oriented economic development to a new spatial configuraton of capital that included, importantly, wider access to Third World raw materials (Japan obtains about 50 percent of its chrome from South Africa and Zim-